 The goal was to discover similarities and differences in their facilitation, uncover patterns, and ultimately identify ways to improve the performance of facilitators in their new roles as professional development leaders.

-These instances became data points that could be easily viewed in a matrix that compared the facilitators’ video-based discussions and allowed the researchers to correlate features of the discussions such as the amount of time spent talking about a specific category and the performance of the facilitator.
+These instances became data points that could be easily viewed in a matrix that compared the facilitators’ video-based discussions.
+The researchers could efficiently correlate features of the discussions, such as the amount of time spent talking about a specific category and the performance of the facilitator.
 Studiocode’s flexibility allowed the researchers to craft their own rating system, tag specific events, and identify the relationships between facilitation moves and features of the video-based discussions.

 Studiocode software allowed the research group at the Stanford University GSE to study the actions and conversations that contributed to a successfully led professional development workshop.
-As the study continues, researchers will be able to isolate the actions of the facilitators to help shape how future facilitators are trained and provide specific guidance to improve effectiveness of professional development workshops.
+As the study continues, researchers will be able to isolate the actions of the facilitators to help shape how future facilitators are trained and provide specific guidance to improve the effectiveness of professional development workshops.

 Video analysis and the subsequent coding provided a quantifiable way to study facilitator behaviors and produce data-driven conclusions that have implications for improving performance.